pascalguttmann/obat/docs/workspace/pss/outstage/outstage.md

 ballast resistor is
 $$ R_E \gtrapprox 22 m \Omega $$

+#### Short Circuit Protection

+To limit the current in case of a short circuit a current limiting transistor can be connected from the base of each power transistor over the ballast resistor.
+When the voltage across the ballast resistor $U_{RE}$ rises to
+$U_{BE}$ of the limiting transistor the base current of the power transistor will be limited.
+The current limiting is applied separately for each power transistor.

 ### Thermal Resistance Consideration

 The current and thermal load distribution are the factors significantly